Medical Laboratory Science

 - Perform quality control and assurance procedures, implementing and documenting corrective action as appropriate;

-- Critically evaluate new instrumentation and methods, and develop new procedures;
+- Critically evaluate new instrumentation and methods, and select appropriate procedures;

 Bowling Green State University [BGSU] is accredited by the Higher Learning Commission.
 BGSU has been accredited by the Higher Learning Commission since 01/01/1916.
 The most recent reaffirmation of accreditation was received in 2012 - 2013.
 Questions should be directed to the Office of Institutional Effectiveness.